 These Apps Put Time on Your Side

-Smartwatches may be getting more popular, especially with the new features delivered by the likes of the Apple Watch Series 4 and Samsung Galaxy Watch.
+Smartwatches may be getting more popular, especially with the new features delivered by the likes of the Apple Watch Series 5 and Samsung Galaxy Watch Active 2.
 But for most of us, the smartphone remains our time keeper and alarm clock of choice.
 The latest and greatest clock apps come loaded with extra features such as highly configurable alarms, sleep logs and varied plugins.
 Make sure you never wake up late with the best clock apps for Android and iOS.
 (Image Credit: Monkey Business Images/Shutterstock)

 Timely (Android: Free)

 Timely is easily among the most well-designed and functional alarm clocks in the Google Play store, with three-panel experience for setting alarms, a main clock screen and a stopwatch and timer mode.
 The alarm pane allows you to quickly set alarms by swiping and tapping from the side of the screen, with support for multiple simultaneous alarms.
 Each alarm can be further customized with labels and different tunes.
 You can even add a challenge (such as a math problem or matching minigame).

 Alarmy (Android, iOS) calls itself "the world's most annoying alarm."
 When users set an alarm, they also set a location that they need to take a picture of, otherwise, the alarm just won't shut off.
 A popular idea is to set your bathroom sink as your target location, forcing you to get out of bed and over to the sink so you can get a start on the day.
 Other options include the ability to use your music as your alarm tone and a "shake mode" in iOS for turning the alarm of with a number of shakes.